HGieselmann/HugoCreativeCoding/content/docs/05_Functions.md

 {{</expand>}}

 ### Method Arguments
 The last thing we need to concern our selves with regarding methods are parameters and arguments.
 Parameters allow you to “pass” information to the method.
 This information is then in turn called an argument.
-You’ll see quite a few people using both things interchangeably.
+You’ll see quite a few people using both things interchangeably. <br>
 A very simple definition and call could look like this:
 {{<highlight c>}}
 int Add(int a, int b){